dinhomathias/Amc/Working-with-Files-and-Media.md

 ---
 ### Sending files via inline mode

 You may want to allow users to send media via your bots inline mode.
 This works a little bit different than posting media via `send_*`.
-Most notable, you can't upload files for inline mode!
+Most notably, you can't upload files for inline mode!
 You must provide either an HTTP URL or a `file_id`.

 Let's stick to example of sending a document.
 You have to provide [`bot.answer_inline_query`](https://python-telegram-bot.readthedocs.io/telegram.bot.html#telegram.Bot.answer_inline_query) with an [`InlineQueryResult`](https://python-telegram-bot.readthedocs.io/telegram.inlinequeryresult.html#telegram-inlinequeryresult) that represents that document.
 There are two ways of doing that: